sib-swiss/SPARQL_course/docs/music.md

 Now let's use a bigger music database that uses the same structure:

-Download the ttl file [`music.ttl`](https://.../music.ttl)
+Download the ttl file [`music.ttl`](Music/music.ttl)

-Upload it in graphdb on your local instance or use our server (TODO check if we did it together before for the people who want to do it by themselves)
+It is already loaded on the RECON4IMD server (TODO add address), but you can also install it on your local instance if you wish.

 Now select the albums from our database: